The question of when a relationship is committed is a source of much confusion and debate.

 Some years ago when he coined the term “pre-commitment” to describe couples that were exclusive but not yet committed, it was a helpful distinction, but the question remains – “What is commitment?”

-In a marriage, it is clear you are in a committed relationship.
-Your commitment is a legal contract (marriage license) and a publicly witnessed fact (wedding with friends and family present and a witness for the marriage license).
+In a marriage, your commitment is, in part, demonstrated by a legal contract (marriage license) and a publicly witnessed fact (wedding with friends and family present and a witness for the marriage license).

-However, it is common for couples in trouble for one or both partners to have an uncommitted attitude.
+However, sometimes in a marriage, one or both partners can have an uncommitted attitude.

 In David’s research, he has talked with many unmarried people, as the woman above, who have described themselves to be in “committed relationships.”

 They clearly have the attitude, but often have nothing but verbal promises (and sometimes not even that!) to demonstrate that the relationship is committed.

 In my opinion, you’re not a committed relationship if:

 - Your partner is not aware your relationship is committed